kubernetes/enhancements/keps/sig-storage/4650-stateful-set-update-claim-template/README.md

 and make progress.
 -->
 * Support automatic rolling update of PersistentVolumeClaim.
-* Validate the updated `volumeClaimTemplate` as how PVC update does.
+* Validate the updated `volumeClaimTemplates` as how PVC update does.
 * Update ephemeral volumes.